 - 1. 24-hour roadside assistance - 2.
 Towing after an accident if the vehicle is disabled - 3.
-Windscreen damage is covered if caused by accident, fire or theft
+Windscreen damage is covered if caused by accident - 4.
+Loss or damage to your vehicle by fire or theft

 MOTOR INSURANCE |

 Comprehensive Insurance not only covers you for third-party loss and damage caused by accident, fire and theft but also covers you/your authorised driver and your vehicle and property for loss and damage caused by accident, fire and theft.